-The non-thermal Pulsed Electric Field (PEF) technology is one of the pretreatment methods that need low energy requirement; treatment can be carried out at ambient conditions and simple instrument design (Kumar et al., 2009; Kumar & Sharma, 2017).
-Kumar et al., (2011), report that pretreatment of lignocellulosic biomass (wood chip and switchgrass) by using PEF with 2000 pulses at an electric field strength of 10 kV/cm, could improve the neutral red dye.
-The use of PEF in the pretreatment process must also consider the electric field strength and pretreatment time since it is closely related to the energy needed by the PEF during the pretreatment process.

-However, there is limited research that explores the potential of the PEF pretreatment method for some other abundant biomass in Indonesia.
-This study aimed to analyze the lignocellulose content of corncob biomass by using non-thermal PEF and alkali pretreatment.
+The application of non-thermal Pulsed Electric Field (PEF) technology with low electric field strengths between 5-20 kV/cm with a short time can damage the cellulose bonds to other sugar groups/elements and cause the separation of lignocellulose bonds (Kumar & Sharma, 2017).
+The advantage of using PEF is that it is very short on time, low power requirements and simple instrument design (Kumar et al., 2009).
+However, the use of PEF in the pretreatment process must also consider the electric field strength and pretreatment time since it is closely related to the energy needed by the PEF during the pretreatment process.
+The aim of this study was to analyze the lignocellulose content of corncob biomass by using non-thermal PEF and alkali pretreatment.
 Corncob biomass waste was chosen not only because of its sub-optimal utilization but also has a high cellulose content compared to other biomass wastes (Kumar et al., 2009).
-It is expected that the non-thermal pretreatment process using PEF and NaOH can effectively and efficiently reduce lignin and hemicellulose and increase cellulose content in corncob biomass.
+It is expected that the nonthermal pretreatment process using PEF and NaOH can effectively and efficiently reduce lignin and hemicellulose and increase cellulose content in corncob biomass.
 Hence it can support the production of second-generation bioethanol and subsequent conversion processes into several other advanced biomaterial products.